-Be sure to work with an experienced insurance agent who will ask you the right questions and match you with the appropriate policy recommendations.
+Be sure to work with an experienced insurance agent, who will ask you the right questions and match you with the appropriate policy recommendations.

 You should also be aware of what your coverage limits are and how they work in specific situations.
-For example, if the settlement amount is $2 million but you only have $1 million of liability insurance, you’re responsible for the remaining $1 million.
+If the settlement amount is $2 million but you only have $1 million of liability insurance, you’re responsible for the remaining $1 million.